spectrum-health-systems/tingen-documentation/README.md

 This repository contains all of the documentation for Tingen projects.

-Since this repository only contains a `main` branch:

-- This he documentation is always current, therefore...
-- There may be incomplete and/or missing documentation
+All documentation is modified using the `main` branch.
+The good news is that means this documentation is **always current**.
+The bad news is it may also be **incomplete**!
+Incomplete documentation is (generally) noted.

-Also, since API documentation is generated using development versions of source code, it may be different than the stable release source code.
+Also, since API documentation is generated using the *development versions* of source code, it may be different than the stable release source code.

+When a new stable version of Tingen is released, the documentation for that version is moved to a separate branch for historical purposed.

 # The Tingen Glosary